Relaxation dynamics, Softness and Fragility of Microgels with Interpenetrated Polymer Networks: Results and Discussion

-shown as solid lines in Fig.~\ref{tauQ}(a).
-The behaviour of $n$ as a function of concentration is reported in Fig.~\ref{tauQ}(b).
-In the first dynamical regime, for low concentrations ($C_w$ $\leq$ 0.1 \%) a quadratic wave vector dependence with $n \sim 2$ is found, this behaviour, typical of diffusive dynamics, is ruled out at increasing concentration where an increase of viscosity, observed by eyes, is accompanied by unusual values of n up to n$\sim$5.
-In the second dynamical regime n suddenly decreases down to values $n \leq 1$ where the case of $n \sim$1 is characteristic of the ballistic motion of particles.
-The crossover between the two dynamical regimes is characterized by a maximum in correspondence of the critical concentration value $C_w^*$ and is also associated to the observed crossover of the structural relaxation time (Fig.~\ref{tauBetaCw}(a)) and $\beta$ parameter (Fig.~\ref{tauBetaCw}(d)).
-Aiming to explain this behaviour we consider that at low concentrations ($C_w<0.1$ \%) the diffusion process is well described by Fickian diffusion, as the case of particles Brownian motion, and the mean square displacement $<r^2(t)>$ has a time linear dependence according to:
+In the second dynamical regime ($C_w$ $\geq$ $C_g$) $n$ suddenly decreases down to values $n \leq 1$ where the case of $n \sim$1 is peculiar of the ballistic motion of particles.
+The crossover between the two dynamical regimes is characterized by a maximum at the weight concentration $C_g$ and is also associated to the observed crossover of the structural relaxation time (Fig.~\ref{tauBetaCw}(a)) and $\beta$ parameter (Fig.~\ref{tauBetaCw}(d)).
+Aiming to explain this behaviour we consider that at low weight concentration $C_w<0.1$ \% particles freely move, the diffusion process is well described by Fickian law, as in the case of Brownian motion, and the mean square displacement $<r^2(t)>$ has a linear time dependence:

-where $D$ is the particles diffusion coefficient.
-At increasing concentrations ($C_w>0.1$ \%) the system starts to became spatially heterogeneous, particles are no longer free to move as in the case of pure diffusive dynamics since they are trapped in cages characterised by different persisting times.
-In our experiments, since we are probing scattering vectors $Q$ in the range $Q$=(0.006 $\div$ 0.063) nm$^{-1}$ that corresponds to length scales up to ten particles radii (R=(103 $\pm$ 4) nm), we are sensitive to these heterogeneities, with a resulting failure of Eq.~\ref{MSD1} and the appearance of a non-Fickian anomalous diffusion~\cite{HavlinAdvPhys1987} described by:
+where $D$ is the particle diffusion coefficient.
+At increasing weight concentraton $C_w>0.1$ \% the system starts to become spatially heterogeneous, particles are no longer free to move as in the case of pure diffusive dynamics since they are trapped in cages characterized by different persisting times.
+In our experiments we probe scattering vectors $Q$ in the range $Q$=(0.006 $\div$ 0.063) nm$^{-1}$ that corresponds to length scales up to ten particles radii (R=(130 $\pm$ 2) nm) and we are thus sensitive to these heterogeneities.
+As a consequence Eq.~\ref{MSD1} fails to reproduce the data which instead can be described by a non-Fickian anomalous diffusion~\cite{HavlinAdvPhys1987}:

 with an effective diffusion coefficient~\cite{SokolovSM2012, PalomboSciRep2013} $D(t)=\Gamma t^{\beta -1 }$.
 The \textit{diffusive dynamics} (Eq.~\ref{MSD1}) is recovered when \textit{$\beta=1$} and $D(t)=\Gamma=6D$.
 For \textit{$0<\beta<1$} the dynamics is \textit{subdiffusive} and for \textit{$\beta> 1$} is \textit{superdiffusive}, with the special case of \textit{$\beta=2$} corresponding to \textit{ballistic} motion.